 Treatment of Interest.
 Non-U.S. Holders will not be subject to U.S. federal income or withholding tax in respect of interest income or gain on the notes if (1) the Non-U.S. Holder provides an appropriate statement, signed under penalties of perjury, identifying the Non-U.S. Holder and stating, among other things, that the Non-U.S. Holder is not a U.S. person, and (2) the Non-U.S. Holder is not a "10-percent shareholder" or "related controlled foreign corporation" with respect to each trust, unless certain exceptions apply.
 To the extent these conditions are not met, a 30% withholding tax will apply to interest income on the notes, unless an income tax treaty reduces or eliminates such tax or the interest is effectively connected with the conduct of a trade or business within the United States by such Non-U.S. Holder.
-In the latter case, such Non-U.S. Holder will be subject to U.S. taxpayers.
+In the latter case, such Non-U.S. Holder will be subject to U.S. federal income tax with respect to all income from the notes at regular rates applicable to U.S. taxpayers.